Top 10 Best Cities in Pocket Planes

 Not a vital port to own unless you fly a lot of Class 1 planes.

-Hong Kong Hong Kong, officially the Hong Kong Special Administrative Region of the People's Republic of China, is an autonomous territory on the eastern side of the Pearl River estuary in East Asia.
-With over 7.5 million residents of various nationalities in a 1,104-square-kilometre (426 sq mi) territory, Hong... read more
+Hong Kong Hong Kong, officially the Hong Kong Special Administrative Region of the People's Republic of China, is an autonomous territory located on the eastern side of the Pearl River estuary in East Asia.
+It covers approximately 1,050 square kilometers, or 405 square miles, and is entirely urbanized.
+As of... read more

 It's in the middle and on the way to almost every destination in China, Japan, Southeast Asia, and Eastern Russia.

-Istanbul Istanbul, formerly known as Byzantium and Constantinople, is the most populous city in Turkey and the country's economic, cultural and historic center.
-The city straddles the Bosphorus strait, and lies in both Europe and Asia, with a population of over 15 million residents, comprising 19% of the population... read more
+Istanbul Istanbul, formerly known as Byzantium and Constantinople, is the most populous city in Turkey and serves as the country's economic, cultural, and historical center.
+The city straddles the Bosphorus Strait, placing it in both Europe and Asia... read more

 A good Class 3 to connect Lagos, London, and Singapore.
 A must to connect Asia to Europe early on.